davidmfinol/davidmfinol.github.io/gameci-4_linuxdeploy.md

 {% endhighlight %}

 This job only runs when triggered by either a GitHub Release or a workflow dispatch with `release WebGL` as the input.
-All this jobs does is copy the WebGL artifact to the correct location in the `/docs` folder of [GitHub Pages](https://pages.github.com/).
+All this job does is copy the WebGL artifact to the correct location in the `/docs` folder of [GitHub Pages](https://pages.github.com/).
 Once copied, simply committing the files will trigger a GitHub Pages deployment.
 As setup, I did create and edit [cgs-WebGL.html](https://github.com/finol-digital/Card-Game-Simulator/blob/develop/docs/cgs-webgl.html), though work remains to make this web page look and feel nicer.